trickydee/ultramegausb-atari-st-rpikbd/README.md

 This project is opensource and I am happy to recieve PR's and issues to further improve capabilies.
 Lookout for a published roadmap of new features and an easy to build hardware device you can self manufacture.

+With a RP2350 Pico 2 W device It is possible to Mix and Match any combination of USB, Bluetooth or 9Pin Atari Joystick peripherals.

 ## USB Support
 USB HID Keyboards